Effects of 3rd Party Apps on eComm

 No Comments

 What are the more popular third-party applications used on eComm sites?
-According to Yottaa they include advertising, technology, live chat, personalization, recommendation engines, social media and, shopper ratings and reviews.
+According to Yottaa, they include advertising, technology, live chat, personalization, recommendation engines, social media, and shopper ratings and reviews.

 The Yottaa study demonstrates below, in part, the impact third-party applications have on site performance.